Skip to content

 Is Coos Canyon a waterfall?

 Not in the traditional sense.
 It is a river gorge where the Swift River has carved through bedrock, creating cascades, chutes, pools, and sculpted rock formations.
-The effect is similar to a waterfall but spread over a longer stretch of river.
+The largest single drop is about 15 feet.
+The gorge walls rise roughly 32 feet.

 Can you really find gold at Coos Canyon?